Creating a new blog

 When the user selects the blog (or if they have only one) they will be taken to the editor page, where they can start writing their post.

 While writing a post, the writer may wish to mention someone from the organization.
-This is done by adding the '@' symbol.
+This is done by adding the '@' symbol or by clicking Add then Mention.
 A list of users will then show, with an autocomplete option which the writer can use to find the person they are looking for.
 They can use the up/down arrows on the keyboard to navigate the list of suggested users and enter to select the right person or click with the mouse on the person they want to select.

 Once the person is selected, their full name will appear in the text in blue.